kiel-abraham/living-type-website/src/pages/custom/about.md

 ---
-title: "About"
-pageType: "standard"
+pageType: standard
-slug: "/about"
+title: About
 nav: true
 navSort: 2
 hero: true
 heroFull: false
-heroTitle: "About Us"
+heroTitle: Hi Hailey
 ---

-This is the about page.
+This is the about page